cvdabbeele/cloudOneOnAWS/README.md

 If you are a repeat visitor, then please check the updates below
 ### 202110
 Changes in required variables.
 Check the `00_define_vars.sh.sample` file for details (important!)
 The script now supports the new, regional CloudOne Datacenters.
 This uses the new, "emailbased", authentication to CloudOne.
-See the `00_define_vars.sh.sample` file for details
+The old ${AWS_REGION} variable has been replaced by ${C1REGION}.
+This is for compatibility with the upcoming cloudOneOnAzure.
-The script now creates the "groups" in C1CS; there is no longer a need to manually create a group and provide the  TREND_AP_KEY and a TREND_AP_SECRET.
+The script now creates the "groups" in C1AS; there is no longer a need to manually create a group and provide the  TREND_AP_KEY and a TREND_AP_SECRET.
 (However, for now, only monex has the C1AS agent)
 ### 202105
-At August 13, 2021, GitHub stops authentication with Username/Password.
+At August 13, 2021, GitHub stopped authentication with Username/Password.
 You must create a Personal Access Token (PAT).
 For more info see: https://github.blog/2020-12-15-token-authentication-requirements-for-git-operations/.
 How to create a PAT:
 https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token
 How to use the PAT:
 Afterwards, whenever GitHub prompts you for a "password", repy with your PAT
 ### 20210505
-#### Most important changes
-- 00_define_variables.sh.sample
+The script now tags the resources that it creates.
+TAGKEY0/TAGVALUE0 are reserved for the script.
+TAGKEY/TAGVALUE 1 and 2 can be freely used to your liking.
+By default these are configured to:
 ```
-    # Tags (you may customise these tags to your liking; both the Key and the Value)
-    # Other than these, one more tag is added.
-That third keypair is for use by the script only
-    export TAGKEY1="owner"           # or use anything you like, except c1OnAws
+    export TAGKEY1="owner"           # or use anything you like
     export TAGVALUE1="${C9_USER}"    # or anything you like; ${C9_USER} is a predefined Cloud9 variable
     export TAGKEY2="user"            # or anything you like, except c1OnAws
     export TAGVALUE2="somethingHere" # or anythig you like
 ```
 ### 20210325
 - added the variable `C1CS_RUNTIME` to 00_define_vars.sh.sample
 If you do not have access to C1CS-Runtime option (which is in preview now; March 2021), then set the following variable to "false".
-If this variable does not exist, it will be set to "true" (meaning you have access to C1CS-runtime)  This is for compatibility reasons with older versions of this script

 ### 20210215
-1. The demo has been extended with Cloud One Container Security (both the Admission Controller and -in preview- the Runtime Security)
+1. The demo has been extended with Cloud One Container Security
-2. To make a better demo experience, pre-run 3 instances of the MoneyX pipeline.
-This will allow for a smoother customer demo.
+2. To make a better demo experience, pre-run 3 instances of the pipeline.
-  - the first one, with low security thresholds.
-This pipeline is started by default and it will fail/stop before deploying the image to the registry
-  - a second one with very high thresholds.
-This pipeline will build the image, push it to the registry and even deploy a (very) vulnerable container from it.
-Here we can ***demo runtime protection with Cloud One Application Security**.
-This pipeline-instance will be started by running "./pushWithHighSecurityThresholds.sh"
-  - a third pipeline instance where we include malware (eicar) in the MoneyX app.
-This pipeline-instance will build the image, push it to the registry (because we have also set high security thresholds here), and it will try to deploy a container from it.
-Here the **admission controller of Cloud On Container Security** will kick in and prevent the deployment of the container.
-This pipeline-instance should be started by running "./pushWithMalware.sh"
 See the updated **howToDemo.md** document in this repo
-3. Removed **pause.sh** and **resume.sh** because they have shown to be unreliable.

 ### 20201126
-1. You now need to enter your DOCKERHUB_USERNAME and DOCKERHUB_PASSWORD in the 00_define_vars.sh file (may be a free account).
-To deal with docker image pull rate-limits, the buildscipts of the Apps will now do authenticated pulls (to https://hub.docker.com) from the AWS pipeline.
+1. You now need to enter your DOCKERHUB_USERNAME and DOCKERHUB_PASSWORD in the `00_define_vars.sh` file (may be a free account).
+This is required to deal with docker image-pull-rate-limits.
+The buildscipts of the Apps will now do authenticated pulls (to https://hub.docker.com) from the AWS pipeline.
 This script passes along those variables to the buildspec.yml files
   For more info on the Dockerhub pull rate limits, see: https://www.docker.com/increase-rate-limits  Image Pulls for unauthenticated connections are now capped to 100 and for connections authenticated with a free account, they are capped to 200.
 Both pull rates are for the last 6 hours (sliding window).
 Paid dockerhub subscriptions have no pull rate limit.
 2. The json structure that is returned by the command "eksctl get cluster" has apparently changed (the Name attribute is now part of a Metadata sub-structure).
 This threw errors in the down.sh, pause.sh and resume.sh scripts.
 These scripts have been adapted for this.
 3. The down.sh script has been enhanced to provide a better cleanup.

-## In short, the script in this repo sets up:
+## In short, the script in this repo:

+sets up:
 - an AWS Elastic Kubernetes Service Cluster (EKS)
 - an AWS codeCommit registry
 - three AWS codePipelines